Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

 ***All work are done by me with publicly available data sets***

-## A repository which holds all of my Python projects
+## A repository which holds all of my Data Analysis with Python projects

 I have classified my notebooks into 2 types